 Transcripts make your videos more accessible to a larger audience including deaf or hearing-impaired viewers.
 Video transcriptions allow your content to be viewed even in silent mode while retaining the message you’re trying to convey.

-Not only that, text of any kind is the key to optimizing your video for search engines.
+Not only that, the text of any kind is the key to optimizing your video for search engines.
 These captions make your videos scrapable by crawler bots, therefore increasing your searchability.

 - Allow Your Video To Be Embedded